RvSpectML/RISE_NEID_pipeline/README.md

 $ qsub scripts/download_neid.pbs

 Downloaded data will be saved to DATA_DIR defined in the PBS script download_neid.pbs, grouped by date, and the output logs will be saved to the directory logs/.
-The latest date for which the NEID data has been downloaded is recorded in the file
-<DATA_DIR>/0_max_date.
-The PBS script download_neid.pbs
-checks that latest date, and it sets the start date of the new query to be the next day of that date and sets the end date to be yesterday.
-It then calls code/download_neid_data.py to download the data between the start and end dates.
+This PBS script calls code/download_neid_data.py to download the data between the start and end dates.

 # Verify downloaded data